Inelastic heavy quarkonium photoproduction in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies: INTRODUCTION

-There are a lot of studies for these processes, however, the application of UIC, to our knowledge, is insufficient in heavy quarkonium photoproduction.
-For instance, Gon\c{c}alves presented a systematical analysis of exclusive production of vector mesons in hadronic collisions in Refs.~\cite{Goncalves:2019txs, Xie:2021seh, Goncalves:2018blz, Goncalves:2018htp, Goncalves:2013ixa}, where the predictions for transverse momentum and rapidity distributions considering different phenomenological models were estimated.
-Machado et al. studied the inclusive and exclusive $J/\psi$, $\psi(2S)$, and $\Upsilon$ photoproductions in the proton-nucleus and nucleus-nucleus collisions at LHC within the color dipole formalism~\cite{Jenkovszky:2021sis, Kopp:2018xvu, Goncalves:2017wgg, SampaiodosSantos:2014puz}.
-In Refs.~\cite{Klein:2019avl, Klein:2003vd, Baltz:2002pp}, Klein and Nystrand studied the coherent and elastic vector meson production via photon-Pomeron and photon-meson interactions, these authors also presented a Monte Carlo simulation program, STARTlight, that calculated the cross sections for a variety of UPC final states~\cite{Klein:2016yzr}.
-There are also a lot of other works for heavy quarkonium photoproduction.
-However, the photon emission types in all of theses above works are coherent, the incoherent-photon emission is neglected.
-Furthermore, the UIC photoproduction, which is best treated as inclusive processes, can provide additional correction to the central collisions.
-For instance, authors in Refs.~\cite{Yu:2015kva, Fu:2011zzm, Fu:2011zzf} have investigated the inelastic dileptons, photons, and light vector mesons productions at LHC energies.
-These works show that the UIC photoproduction can provide the meaningful contribution to massless and light-state particles productions in the central collisions.
+There are numerous studies on these processes, however, the application of UIC, to our knowledge, is insufficient in inelastic heavy quarkonium photoproduction.
+For instance, Gon\c{c}alves \textit{et al.} systematically studied the exclusive production of vector mesons in hadronic collisions considering different phenomenological models in Refs.~\cite{Goncalves:2019txs,Xie:2021seh}.
+Machado \emph{et al.} studied the inelastic and exclusive heavy quarkonium photoproductions within the color dipole formalism~\cite{Jenkovszky:2021sis,Kopp:2018xvu}.
+In Refs.~\cite{Klein:2019avl,Klein:2003vd,Baltz:2002pp}, Klein and Nystrand studied the exclusive vector meson production via photon-Pomeron or photon-meson interactions, and discussed the interlay between photoproduction and two-photon interaction~\cite{Klein:2016yzr}.
+Ducati \textit{et al.} investigated the exclusive $J/\psi$ photoproduction and the radially excited $\psi(2S)$ state off nucleons in $p$-$p$ collisions according to the light-cone dipole formalism~\cite{GayDucati:2013sss}.
+There are also many other relevant works, however the photon emission types in all of these works are coherent, with the incoherent-photon emission being neglected.
+Furthermore, the UIC photoproduction, which is best treated as inclusive processes, can provide additional corrections to the central collisions.
+For instance, the authors in Refs.~\cite{Yu:2015kva,Fu:2011zzm,Fu:2011zzf} have investigated the inelastic dileptons, photons, and light vector mesons productions at the LHC energies.
+These works show that the UIC photoproduction enhances the contribution of massless and light final-state particles in the central collisions.
 However, the correction is not clear for heavy quarkonium due to its large mass.